Allocating money to buy ourselves free time by hiring someone else to take up a portion of our chores can make us feel happier, a new study suggests.

 Dr. Ashley Whillans, an assistant professor at Harvard Business School, and her colleagues found that money does buy happiness when it is invested in time-saving expenses, such as hiring a cleaner or a nanny.

 The results of the study were published in Proceedings of the National Academy of Sciences.

 According to studies from across the globe, researchers note that in countries where personal income is on the rise, free time has become something of a luxury.
-Lack of free time is reportedly responsible for a decreased sense of well-being, susceptibility to anxiety, and insomnia.
+Lack of free time is

 With this in mind, Dr. Whillans and her colleagues set out to test whether or not spending money to acquire more time – by hiring someone to help with household duties and any unpleasant chores, for example – could positively impact people’s lives.

 They initially analyzed data sourced from 4,469 respondents from Canada, Denmark, the Netherlands, and the United States.

 In the U.S., they reviewed information from 366 freelancers who sourced their work using a major online platform, as well as 1,260 regular working U.S. adults, who were representative of the general population.